andypiper/theindiebeat-gnome-ext/README.md

     - Press `Alt + F2`, type `r`, and press `Enter`.
     - (on Wayland, logout and log back in)

-5. Enable the extension using GNOME Tweaks or Extensions app.
+5. Enable the extension using the Extensions app.

 ## Usage

-- Click on the catellite icon in the GNOME Shell top panel to open the extension menu.
+- Click on the catellite icon in the top panel to open the extension menu.
 - Use the play/pause button to control playback.
 - Adjust the volume using the slider.
 - Switch between available channels from the Channels submenu.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v3 License.
 See `LICENSE` for details.

 ## Acknowledgements